Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

 Selenium scripts that will be run from Selenium-IDE may be stored in an HTML text file format.
 This consists of an HTML table with three columns.
-The first column is used to identify the Selenium command, the second is a target and the final column contains a value.
+The first column identifies the Selenium command, the second is a target, and the final column contains a value.
 The second and third columns may not require values depending on the chosen Selenium command, but they should be present.
 Each table row represents a new Selenium command.
 Here is an example of a test